TTK4145/Project2018/SUBMISSION.md

 1. Push all your commits into your designated github repo (the one that was created for you by using github classroom).
 2. Add a README.md (or add to your README.md) where you describe what kind of libraries/code you've used that you're not the author of.
 Feel free to add other relevant info to the README.md as well.
 3. Anonymize your code/readme to the extent that there are no obvious way to identify you from your code (remove group number and names).
+4. Look through the code and make sure you're happy using it for the [code review](EVALUATION.md#code-review)
-4. Create an executable binary and test it until you're happy using it for the acceptance test.
+5. Create an executable binary and test it until you're happy using it for the [acceptance test](EVALUATION.md#completion-test).
-5. Create a new [release](https://help.github.com/articles/creating-releases/) for your project repo.
+6. Create a new [release](https://help.github.com/articles/creating-releases/) for your project repo.
-6. Upload the binary to your newly created release.
+7. Upload the binary to your newly created release.
-7. Download the .zip in your release and upload it to blackboard **together with a link to the release**.
+8. Download the .zip in your release and upload it to blackboard **together with a link to the release**.

 ## Binary file